RedPointGlobal/redpoint-rpi/docs/readme-values.md

 Because you never copy the full defaults, your configuration can't silently drift from the chart's intended values.
 Bug fixes to default probe timings, security contexts, or resource settings apply on the next upgrade without any action on your part.

-### Safe Escape Hatch
+### Full Control

-The `advanced:` block gives you full control when you need it, without cluttering your day-to-day configuration.
-Every internal default is overridable — nothing is locked away.
+Every internal default is overridable directly under its top-level key — nothing is locked away.
+You get full control without any special syntax or nesting.

 ## Migrating from a Previous Version